Skip to main content

 This changes the creative, the landing-page architecture, the conversion tracking, and the retention workflow.
 It is a substantially different marketing system from transactional medspa marketing.
 Practices that try to run both simultaneously (promoting individual treatments and memberships with equal weight) confuse the patient base and underperform both models.

-The AdsPRO engagements we run for membership-anchored medspas look different from AdsPRO engagements for transactional medspas.
+The Lift engagements we run for membership-anchored medspas look different from Lift engagements for transactional medspas.
 Different creative, different landing pages, different conversion definitions, different LTV assumptions.
 This is not a variation of the same playbook; it is a different playbook.

 The practice-valuation implication.

 Medspas are increasingly sold to private equity roll-ups and strategic buyers.
-Valuation multiples for transactional medspas run 3x to 5x EBITDA in most markets.
-Valuation multiples for membership-anchored medspas run 5x to 8x EBITDA, with the difference attributable to the recurring-revenue line, the predictability, and the lower dependence on continuous new-patient acquisition.
+Valuation multiples for transactional medspas run at a lower EBITDA multiple in most markets.
+Valuation multiples for membership-anchored medspas command a meaningfully higher multiple, with the difference attributable to the recurring-revenue line, the predictability, and the lower dependence on continuous new-patient acquisition.

 This is not the primary reason to build a membership.
 The primary reason is that the practice runs better and the owner earns more every year the practice exists.
 But for practices thinking about 5- to 10-year horizons and eventual exits, the valuation delta is meaningful.